Red grouse

-The red grouse (Lagopus scotica) is a medium-sized bird of the grouse family which is found in heather moorland in Great Britain and Ireland.
+The red grouse (Lagopus scotica) is a medium-sized bird in the grouse tribe which is found in heather moorland in Great Britain and Ireland.

-It was formerly classified as a subspecies of the willow ptarmigan (Lagopus lagopus) but is now considered to be a separate species.
+It was formerly classified as a subspecies of the willow grouse (Lagopus lagopus) but is now considered to be a separate species.
 It is also known as the moorcock, moorfowl or moorbird.
 Lagopus is derived from Ancient Greek lagos (λαγος), meaning "hare", + pous (πους), "foot", in reference to the feathered feet and toes typical of this cold-adapted genus, and scotica means "of Scotland".

-The red grouse is the logo of The Famous Grouse whisky and an animated bird is a character in a series of its advertisements.
-The red grouse is also the emblem of the journal British Birds.
+The red grouse is the emblem of the journal British Birds.
+The red grouse is also the logo of The Famous Grouse whisky and an animated bird is a character in a series of its advertisements.